 I love a good vegetable soup.
 One of my favorite options is to roast some veggies, throw them in the soup pot to simmer, and then blend them up into a delicious meal.
-Sometimes I would rather dive into some broccoli or cauliflower, especially when the weather is cold.
+Especially when the weather is cold, I want to dive into some broccoli or cauliflower soup.

 Vegetable soup is wonderful for so many reasons.
 It's healthy and packed with nutrients that you need for a balanced diet.
 It's filling, giving you the substance that gets you through the day.
-It's also delicious, warm comfort food that you can enjoy without the guilt of indulging in something that would be bad for you.
+It's also delicious, warm comfort food that you can enjoy without the guilt of indulging in something that's bad for you.

 I was having an easy Saturday and decided to throw this soup together with the leftover broccoli we had in the fridge.
-You could also use frozen broccoli to make this soup.
+You could also use frozen broccoli.
 It doesn't have a lot of complicated ingredients, and you can top it with whatever you would like!

 - 1 tablespoon olive oil